kelloggm/object-construction-checker/must-call-checker/README.md

 ### MustCall Checker

 The MustCall Checker tracks the obligations that an object might have to call particular methods before it is deallocated.
-For example, an object whose type is `java.net.Socket` might have an obligation to call the `close()` method, to release the socket.
-Or, a builder object might have an obligation to call the `build()` method.
-We say that an object `obj` has a *must-call obligation* to call some method `foo` if there exists an execution path on which it is an error for `obj.foo()` not to be invoked before `obj` is deallocated.
-As a shorthand, the documentation for this checker sometimes shortens this to "`obj` must call `foo`" or similar, to refer to the worst case in which `obj` is actually an object that has to call `foo` (even if `obj` sometimes dynamically does not actually need to call `foo`, such as when `obj` is `null`).
+For example, an object whose type is `java.io.OutputStream` might have an obligation to call the `close()` method, to release an underlying file resource.
+Or, such an `OutputStream` might not have such an obligation, if the underlying resource is, for example, a byte array.
+Either of these dynamic types can be represented by the static type `@MustCall({"close"}) OutputStream`, which can be read as "an OutputStream that might need to call close before it is deallocated".

+We say that an object `obj` has a
+*must-call obligation* to call some method `foo` if there exists an execution path on which it is an error for `obj.foo()` not to be invoked before `obj` is deallocated.
+As a shorthand, the documentation for this checker sometimes shortens this to "`obj` must call `foo`" or similar, to refer to the worst case in which `obj` is actually an object that has to call `foo` (even if `obj` sometimes dynamically does not actually need to call `foo`).

 The MustCall Checker tracks which methods might need to be called, but does **not** check that these methods have actually been called.
 The Object